 Furthermore, a weakening of the rate of exchange for the US dollar or the pound sterling (in which our revenue is principally denominated) against the Indian rupee (in which a significant portion of our costs are denominated) also adversely affects our results.
 Fluctuations between the pound sterling or the Indian rupee and the US dollar also expose us to translation risk when transactions denominated in pound sterling or Indian rupees are translated into US dollars, our reporting currency.
-For example, the average pound sterling/US dollar exchange rate for the three months ended June 30, 2012 depreciated by 2.8% as compared to the average exchange rate for the three months ended June 30, 2011.
-Depreciation of the pound sterling/US dollar exchange rate in the three months ended June 30, 2012 adversely impacted our results of operations.
+For example, the average pound sterling/US dollar exchange rate for the six months ended September 30, 2012 depreciated by 2.3% as compared to the average exchange rate for the six months ended September 30, 2012 depreciated by 20.6% as compared to the average exchange rate for the six months ended September 30, 2011.
+Depreciation of the pound sterling/US dollar exchange rate in the six months ended September 30, 2012 adversely impacted our results of operations while the depreciation of the Indian rupee/US dollar exchange rate in the same period positively impacted our results of operations.